What is leaky gut syndrome?

 - Make homemade bone broths that nourish the body and are soothing to the gut lining.

 - Aloe Vera Juice can be used to soothe and heal a damaged gut lining which can lead to systemic inflammation.

 - Ginger root, freshly grated and added to your food, or taken as a supplement can help to soothe inflammation of the body as well as aid in the digestive process.

 - Take Digestive Enzymes.
 The body progressively loses its ability to produce enzymes, with major drops occurring roughly every ten years of life.
-At the beginning these drops may not be noticeable, but as this progresses you may soon discover that you cannot tolerate certain foods like you did before.
-A lack of digestive enzymes would present itself as heartburn, gas, constipation, bloating, allergies, ulcers and a general lack of energy.
+At the beginning these drops may not be as noticeable, but as this progresses you may soon discover that you cannot tolerate certain foods like you did before.
+A lack of digestive enzymes may present itself as heartburn, gas, constipation, bloating, allergies, ulcers and a general fatigue.
 Read more about enzymes.

 - Do an appropriate cleanse for Parasites